Characterization of saturated graphs related to pairs of disjoint matchings: Possible edges in

-Characterizing the graphs with ratio less than 1 and covered by our special choice of matchings was possible due to the restrictions on the configurations in which $M$, $H$, and $H'$ edges can appear along alternating chains.
-There are many questions still open for those edges not in any of these matchings.
-Fully understanding the ways in which these unmatched edges can appear in a graph would lead to a full characterization of graphs with $\frac{\mu(G)}{\nu(G)}<1$. \begin{lemma} For any $(H,H') \in \Lambda_\mu(G)$, no two $(H,H')$-unsaturated vertices are adjacent (in $G$), unless they are the end-vertices of the same even maximal $H$-$H'$ alternating path. \end{lemma} \begin{proof} Let $u,v \in V$ be unsaturated and assume $(u,v) \in E$.
+\begin{lemma} For any $(H,H') \in \Lambda_\mu(G)$, no two $(H,H')$-unsaturated vertices are adjacent (in $G$), unless they are the end-vertices of the same even maximal $H$-$H'$ alternating path. \end{lemma} \begin{proof} Let $u,v \in V$ be unsaturated and assume $(u,v) \in E$.
 If both $u$ and $v$ are not incident to $H$ (resp. $H'$), then adding $(u,v)$ to $H'$ (resp. $H$) increases $H \cup H'$, a contradiction.
 Thus, say $u$ is incident to $H$ but not $H'$ and $v$ is incident to $H'$ but not $H$.
 Then both $u$ and $v$ are end-vertices of maximal $H$-$H'$ alternating paths $P_u$ and $P_v$.
 If these paths are different, then we can switch the $H$ and $H'$ on $P_v$, making $v$ incident to $H$ and reducing to the previous case, i.e. adding $(u,v)$ to $H$ and increasing $H \cup H'$. \end{proof}

-\begin{lemma} For any $(H,H') \in \Lambda_\mu(G)$, no end-vertex $u$ of an even maximal $H$-$H'$ alternating path is adjacent to any inner vertex of an odd maximal $H$-$H'$ alternating path or any inner odd vertex of an even maximal $H$-$H'$ alternating path. \end{lemma} \begin{proof} Let $p$ be an even maximal $H$-$H'$ alternating path, $u$ an end-vertex of $p$, and $v$ an inner vertex of an odd maximal $H$-$H'$ alternating path or an inner odd vertex of an even maximal $H$-$H'$ alternating path.
+\begin{lemma} For any $(H,H') \in \Lambda_\mu(G)$, no end-vertex $u$ of an even maximal $H$-$H'$ alternating path is adjacent to any inner vertex of an odd maximal $H$-$H'$ alternating path or any inner odd vertex of an even maximal $H$-$H'$ alternating path. \end{lemma} \begin{proof} Let $p$ be an even maximal $H$-$H'$ alternating path, $u$ be an end-vertex of $p$, and $v$ be an inner vertex of an odd maximal $H$-$H'$ alternating path or an inner odd vertex of an even maximal $H$-$H'$ alternating path.
 Without loss of generality, by swapping $H$ and $H'$ on $p$, we may assume that $u$ is incident to $H'$.